coveo/cli/CONTRIBUTING.md

 - `core`: The CLI Itself.

 This structure allows the CLI to ship as a bundle of bricks, rather than as a big chunky house.
-However, our tools don't necessarily play nicely with this structure.
+However, `oclif` doesn't necessarily play nicely with this project structure

 ### The TypeScript Configs